 Born in 1964, like a lot of Baby Boomers I grew up with astronauts as my heroes.
 Hurtling through space at thousands of miles an hour in little more than a fancy tin can to the Moon, and possible death, was awe-inspiring and terrifying at the same time, yet we did it for no other reason than it was there.
 I remember Neil Armstrong’s first moonwalk in 1969 and the impact of the landing is often lost on those who weren’t around at the time.
 Anyone even remotely associated with the program felt pride at lending a helping hand.
-A close friend's father, who was a janitor at company that made the cameras for the Apollo 11 lunar lander, proudly displayed a plaque which recognized his hard work in support of the engineers.
-Few events in human history have such broad scope that even janitors can take due pride in having participated in some way in its success — if even in a very small part.
+A close friend's father, who was a maintenance worker at a company that made the cameras for the Apollo 11 lunar lander, proudly displayed a plaque which recognized his hard work in support of the engineers.
+Few events in human history have such broad scope that even maintenance workers can take due pride in having participated in some way in its success — if even in a very small part.

 While the landing may seem inevitable in retrospect now, it was not a foregone conclusion as soon as JFK issued the challenge in his famous 1961 speech to a joint session of Congress.
 Accidents were not uncommon, including the tragic Apollo 1 fire that took three astronauts' lives.
 I recall a nun at my Catholic middle school who admitted with regret how in the early 1960s she once gave detention to a young boy who kept insisting that we would land on the Moon before the end of decade.
 The nun admitted she thought at the time that a responsible educator shouldn’t encourage such fantasies.